Job's tears: Food

 Throughout East Asia, Job's tears are available in dried form and cooked as a grain.
 Job's tears grains are widely eaten as a cereal.
 The cultivated varieties are soft-shelled, and can be easily cooked into gruels, etc. Among the Zomi in Southeast Asia, miim festival (Job's tears festival) was held annually to pay tribute to the departed souls.

 Some of the soft-shelled types are easily threshed, producing sweet kernels.
-The threshed (and polished) "kernels" or ren (yiyi ren (i i jen, 薏苡仁)) are used in traditional Chinese Medicine (see infra).
+The threshed (and polished) "kernels" or ren (pinyin) are used in traditional Chinese Medicine (see infra).
 (Note: Although this stringent distinction may not be followed in literature, for example, yi yi ren may be used as the term for the fruit overall rather than the polished endosperm.)

 The threshed grains are generally spherical, with a groove on one end, and polished white in color.
 In Japan unpolished grains are also sold, and marketed as yūki hatomugi (‘organic job's tears’).

 In Cambodia, where it is known as skuay (ស្គួយ), the seeds are not much used as a grain, but used as part of herbal medicine and as an ingredient in desserts.
 In Thailand, it is often consumed in teas and other drinks, such as soy milk.

 It is also a minor cereal crop and fodder in Northeastern India.

 The grains of Job's tear can be used the same way as rice.
 It can be eaten cooked or even raw, as it has a slightly sweet taste.
 Further, the grains can be used for the production of flour.

 Job's tear grains can be processed in the same machine as rice.
 For the soft hulls, it is enough to press them over a sieve.
 The advantage of Job's tear over rice is that the grains do not need to be polished, as is the case with rice.
 Through this process, the rice loses its vitamins.
 This makes Job's tear a valuable food for undernourished populations in rural areas.